 It is not within CMS's authority to waive the definition of the expansion population, the group to which the enhanced federal match applies.
 That definition is codified in section 1905 of the Social Security Act.
 That section of the Act is not within section 1115 waiver authority.
-Therefore, the request should not be submitted to CMS.
+Therefore, this request for capped enrollment should be rejected both on its merits as bad policy and because CMS does not have the authority to approve it.